 Setting aside cash in advance of any market movements is especially important for retirees, as it gives them control over their cash flow and protects them from having to raise cash during a downturn because they’re short on funds.
 For retirees, making a sale during a down market is particularly damaging.

-If you are holding a little extra cash during uncertain markets, holding your cash in a high-yield account ensures that it isn’t sitting idle and earning a fraction of a percent in interest.
+If you are holding a little extra cash during uncertain markets, holding it in a high-yield account ensures that it isn’t sitting idle and earning a fraction of a percent in interest.
 These accounts are FDIC insured, pay much higher returns than traditional savings accounts and allow for complete flexibility.
-Personal Capital recently launched Personal Capital Cash which offers and APY that is 23x the national average.
+Personal Capital recently launched Personal Capital Cash which offers unlimited monthly transactions.
 For investors with a little longer timeline, short-term U.S. Treasuries, certificates of deposit (CDs) or short-term bonds may also provide an interim solution.

 3. Resist the urge to liquidate or heavily reduce equity positions.

 Keep in mind that market drawdowns are a natural part of the economic cycle.
 While these uncertainties can cause anxiety, moving to cash is primarily a defensive move that makes sense for needs with a relatively short timeframe, but a balanced amount of equity risk is still required to meet long-term needs.

-How much you should be saving vs. investing is a very personal question, and while the above tips can help you ponder what your mix should be, consulting with a financial advisor is the best way to get an objective opinion on your portfolio.
-So instead of worrying about the next market pullback and interest rate uncertainty, we recommend that investors take the time to examine their overall investment portfolio and cash positions.
+How much you should have in cash is a very personal question, and while the above tips can help you ponder what your mix should be, consulting with a financial advisor is the best way to get an objective opinion on your portfolio.
+So instead of worrying about the next market pullback, we recommend that investors take the time to examine their overall investment portfolio and cash positions.
 Instead of making knee-jerk reactions when the market wobbles, make appropriate shifts based on personal circumstances, accounting for short-term requirements as well as long-term goals.